smakela13/Text-Based-Adventure-Game/README.md

    - Add a story line
    - Add colors to the console text
    - Consequences for running away
+   - Display game stats using a static method

    Suggestions:
    - This needs to be broken out of main, this will quickly be unmaintainable